Death of David Bowie: Tributes and services

 Several artists performed songs by Bowie during concerts in the weeks following his death, including Elton John, Madonna, Bruce Springsteen and Red Hot Chili Peppers.
 Numerous cities across the world also held events to remember Bowie.
 A concert at Carnegie Hall in New York City called The Music of David Bowie had already been announced, and was turned into a memorial event after news of his death broke; tickets sold out in two hours.
 A number of artists performed and paid tribute at a memorial event in London's Union Chapel six days after his death.
 Lady Gaga was chosen to perform a tribute to Bowie at the 58th Annual Grammy Awards, which featured a medley of his songs such as "Space Oddity", "Changes", "Ziggy Stardust", "Fame", and "Let's Dance".
 In New Orleans, a large second line parade was led by the band Arcade Fire in the French Quarter.
 The event was held in February with fans packing the streets dressed in their Bowie-inspired attire.
 The rock band Phish performed Bowie's The Rise and Fall of Ziggy Stardust and the Spiders from Mars album in its entirety as their Halloween costume at the MGM Grand Garden Arena on 31 October 2016.
 Bowie was presented the Brits Icon award in February 2016, a few weeks after his death.
-Singer Annie Lennox paid tribute to Bowie at the presentation, singer Lorde performed "Life on Mars?" with Bowie's old touring band, and actor Gary Oldman, Bowie's friend, accepted the award on Bowie's behalf.
+Singer Annie Lennox paid tribute to Bowie at the presentation, singer Lorde performed "Life on Mars?" with his old touring band, and actor and friend Gary Oldman accepted the award on Bowie's behalf.

 The video game Omikron: The Nomad Soul, in which Bowie voiced characters, composed the soundtrack, and contributed to the story writing, was offered as a free download for a week following Bowie's death.

+Bowie portrayed FBI Agent Phillip Jeffries in David Lynch's Twin Peaks prequel film Twin Peaks: Fire Walk with Me.
+He was asked about reprising the role with a cameo appearance in the 2017 revival series, but had to turn down the offer.
+Bowie's lawyer informed Lynch he was unavailable without specifying why, but Bowie gave the production permission before his passing to reuse old footage of his under the condition he would be dubbed over by an authentic Louisiana actor due to being unhappy with the accent he used in Fire Walk with Me, resulting Nathan Frizzell's casting as Jeffries' voice.
+"Part 14" of the revival series was dedicated to Bowie's memory.

 Bowie was included in the "In Memoriam" tribute at the 88th Academy Awards in a performance by Dave Grohl.